smart-on-fhir/installer-legacy/README.md

 instructions in the "Building SMART-on-FHIR on fresh Ubuntu 14.04 machine (without Vagrant)" section in this document.

+*Note:* The default installation of GIT on Windows enables a LF to CRLF conversion upon checkout which is going to mess up the install.
+You will need to make sure that this conversion is disabled by running `git config --global core.autocrlf false`

 Once you have Virtualbox and Vagrant installed on your machine, you can:

 ```